b-robotized/b_ctrldbox_commissioning/docs/supported_robots/KUKA.md

 Re-transfer only the modified .src file to KRC:\R1\Program\ on the controller.
 Run the program again.
 The robot will now use this new start position.
   Note: In future versions, this dependency on a hardcoded start position may be relaxed for a more flexible startup procedure.

-### Connection Fails After Program Start

-Problem: The RSI program is running on the controller, but the control PC never establishes a connection.
-Cause: A firewall on the control PC or network is blocking incoming UDP packets from the robot.
-Solution: Ensure the firewall on the control PC is configured to allow incoming UDP traffic on the specified RSI port (default 49152).